jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 3. **Sending test files** | Tries uploading test files like txt,jsp,aspx etc)
 - `http://10.16.25.85/webdav/DavTestDir_E93ge9fF39Giz/davtest_E93ge9fF39Giz.aspx`
 4. **Checking for test file execution:** Tests the execution of each type of file that was uploaded.
 Important to see which types of files can be executed on the server.
-	- <u>Asp would be good for generating an asp payload or uploading an asp webshell which can be accomplished by cadaver.</u>
+	- **Asp would be good for generating an asp payload or uploading an asp webshell which can be accomplished by cadaver.**

 ### Cadaver